chef/chef-web-docs/chef_master/source/resource_windows_package.rst

 * ``windows_package`` is the resource.
 * ``name`` is the name given to the resource block.
-* ``action`` identifies which steps the chef-client will take to bring the node into the desired state.
+* ``action`` identifies which steps the Chef Infra will take to bring the node into the desired state.
 * ``checksum``, ``installer_type``, ``options``, ``package_name``, ``remote_file_attributes``, ``returns``, ``source``, ``timeout``, and ``version`` are the properties available to this resource.

 .. end_tag